The average recruitment agency charges a hefty fee for its services, and will often try to justify it by offering their clients a guarantee.

-- Further advertising expenses will be billed to the client
+Further advertising expenses will be billed to the client.

-- The replacement is only subject to the availability of suitable candidates
+The replacement is only subject to the availability of suitable candidates.

-Whether the client has paid their invoice in full within the stipulated terms of business
+Whether the client has paid their invoice in full within the stipulated terms of business.

-If the new hire was dismissed, whether the client has provided satisfactory written evidence of their unsuitability, in light of the agreed-upon job description
+If the new hire was dismissed, whether the client has provided satisfactory written evidence of their unsuitability, in light of the agreed-upon job description.

-- The guarantee is void if the client employed someone else in the meantime, using another recruitment agency
+The guarantee is void if the client employed someone else in the meantime, using another recruitment agency.

-The guarantee is void if the job description changes from that agreed upon in the initial brief
+The guarantee is void if the job description changes from that agreed upon in the initial brief.

 The guarantee is void if the new hire is made redundant or is incapacitated in any way and can no longer perform the role.

 Obviously, there are good and bad operators in every industry and two sides to every story, but it begs the question of whether the recruitment industry needs more self-regulation.
-Perhaps there is a need to formalise the terms of such a guarantee and to draw up best-practice guidelines to be observed by all recruitment agencies.
+Perhaps there is a need to formalize the terms of such a guarantee and to draw up best-practice guidelines to be observed by all recruitment agencies.

 In the meantime, there are a number of ways in which hiring companies can protect themselves when dealing with recruitment agencies offering such a replacement guarantee:

 Discuss all the possible outcomes with the agency before agreeing to any terms.

-- Shop around for the agency that offers the most comprehensive guarantee in writing.
+Shop around for the agency that offers the most comprehensive guarantee in writing.

-- Negotiate to pay only a percentage of the fee upon hiring, with the remainder to be paid when the guarantee period has expired.
+Negotiate to pay only a percentage of the fee upon hiring, with the remainder to be paid when the guarantee period has expired.

 If you already have an ongoing relationship with an agency, negotiate with them to receive a credit for any unsatisfactory appointments (for whatever reason) in the form of a percentage of the fee for the next assignment.

-- Make sure the agency is a member of the RCSA, which requires all members to observe the highest ethical standards.
+Make sure the agency is a member of the RCSA, which requires all members to observe the highest ethical standards.

-- Look for an agency with a demonstrated record of successful job placements, so that there is less likelihood of you needing such a guarantee in the first place.
+Look for an agency with a demonstrated record of successful job placements so that there is less likelihood of you needing such a guarantee in the first place.

 *Source Australian Graphic Design Association